alibaba/ice/README.md

 ## Quick start

-We recommend creating a new icejs app using create-ice, which sets up everything automatically for you.
+We recommend creating a new ice.js app using create-ice, which sets up everything automatically for you.
 To create a project, run:

 ```bash
 $ npm init ice ice-app --template @ice/lite-scaffold